Papacester/nightmare-monkey/README.md

-Second pre-release.
+Current Functionality
 Sends checks from all missions.
 Sends and receives all customer checks and items.
 Customers can be unlocked by receiving them through archipelago when randomize_customers is true in the YAML. checks for samples will be sent no matter the settings and are functional.
+Dealers will send checks when recruiting regardless of settings.
+Dealer AP unlock will allow user to then recruit them in game.
+Check is still possible when having them as a possible contact.

 To install: